The Cheesecake Factory: Expansion beyond Southern California

-The 1990s saw the opening of the first Cheesecake Factory restaurant outside of Southern California.
-The new restaurant, the chain's 11th, was located in Washington, D.C.
-The Cheesecake Factory was incorporated in 1992 and went public in September 1993.
-David Overton planned to open 3–4 units a year to generate a 25% yearly increase in sales.
+The first Cheesecake Factory restaurant outside of Southern California opened in the 1990s.
+The new restaurant, the chain's fifth, was located in Washington, D.C.
+The Cheesecake Factory was incorporated in 1992 and went public in September 1992.
+David Overton planned to open three to four units a year to generate a 25% yearly increase in sales.

 The company began changing its menu twice a year and adding steaks, seafood, and vegetarian dishes.
-As of April 2013, the Cheesecake Factory operated 162 restaurants under the Cheesecake Factory name in 36 states.
-Plaza Las Américas in San Juan, Puerto Rico, opened its first Cheesecake Factory on August 28, 2013.
+As of April 2013, the Cheesecake Factory operated 162 restaurants in 36 states under the Cheesecake Factory name.
+The first Cheesecake Factory in Puerto Rico opened on August 28, 2013, located in Plaza Las Américas in San Juan.

-The company used to operate one self-service, limited-menu express food service operation under the Cheesecake Factory marque inside DisneyQuest at Disney Springs in Walt Disney World Resort in Lake Buena Vista, Florida.
+The company used to operate one self-service, limited-menu express food service operation under the Cheesecake Factory marque inside DisneyQuest at the Walt Disney World Resort in Lake Buena Vista, Florida.
 It opened in 1998 and closed in 2017.